Renting Sight Unseen To Tenants

 We’ve had one or two roommates get very disappointed.
 I think you see the videos online and they’re made to look nice and you see the photos, and we take a lot of photos of a property and we try to represent the property accurately.

 We really don’t want excessive traffic going in and out of these properties.
 We do however want to show you the property that it is.
 And even as a real estate agent, I always did want to show you that this is the property you’re getting.
 But on the flip side of that, these new tend to be nicer photos.
 We’re taking lots of photos of a property, especially with digital cameras, and we’re basically throwing out.

 I always go in take a photo in all four corners, standing up, kneeling down, I’ll go up on stairwells, and go everywhere just to get a good photo of something.
 Therefore, the properties are represented slightly better than it is in person.
 It’s understandable if somebody is disappointed.

 So even if this property would be a good property for that person, had they had seen it, even though they’re coming into it, thinking of it as their property and thinking that the property they’re getting is the one that’s in the photos and the video, and they’re just kind of seeing little things that are going to upset them, they’re kind of going into this relationship in a bad way.
 We’ve always had problems doing historically in the past, so we have a policy against renting units site and scene.

-I understand it's tough and having to wait to be vacant a little bit more time till you get another applicant, but you really don't want to have an unhappy tenant in your unit.
-There's a lot of complaints, they're just miserable the whole time, they feel cheated in some way, so our policy is, tenants must see the property or at least indicate that they have seen the property.
+I understand it’s tough and having to wait to be vacant a little bit more time till you get another applicant, but you really don’t want to have an unhappy tenant in your unit.
+There are a lot of complaints, they’re just miserable the whole time, and they feel cheated in some way, so our policy is, that tenants must see the property or at least indicate that they have seen the property.